By: Talking Nutrition Editors

 Collaboration is key.
 To deliver the targets by 2030, we must bring together all stakeholders throughout the food and nutrition value chain to rally for food security, nutrition and sustainable and regenerative agriculture.
 This means that food and nutrition brands, governments, NGOs, as well as farmers, must partner to accelerate the actions required to create food systems that will deliver for all people globally; together, making healthier and sustainable food choices easier.

-Want to learn more about how DSM is driving progress towards healthier people, healthier livelihoods and a healthier planet?
+Want to learn more about how dsm-firmenich is driving progress towards healthier people, healthier livelihoods and a healthier planet?

 13 October 2021